ocsigen/js_of_ocaml/README.md

   [More](http://ocsigen.org/js_of_ocaml/dev/manual/tailcall) about tail call optimization.

+Effect handlers are supported with the `--enable=effects` flag.

 ## Data representation

 Data representation differs from the usual one.
 Most notably, integers are 32